PetiteNia/NiaSkyrim/README.md

 # NiaSkyrim
-This is my personnal documentation for my Skyrim Modding
+This is my personnal documentation for my personnal skyrim modlist